revaturelabs/bank-app-java-p0/README.md

 1. All unit tests should be passing at this point
 2. All database integration tests pass
 3. Refactor your data access to read / write from a database instead of file system
+4. Log4j is implemented to log events to a file.
+Appropriate log levels should be used.
-4. Configuration should be externalized (e.g. read in from a file or environment variable) instead of hard-coded
+5. Configuration should be externalized (e.g. read in from a file or environment variable) instead of hard-coded

 ## User Stories - Core Requirements
 Total Points: 35 points